Skip to main content

 The compiler:

-• Copies static assets (HTML, CSS, fonts, images)
+• Builds optimized browser bundles and copies static assets (HTML, CSS, fonts, images)

 Automatic Environment Discovery πŸ”β€‹